DelazJ/QGIS-Documentation/docs/user_manual/introduction/browser.rst

    The properties widget

 A second browser panel can be opened by activating the :guilabel:`Browser (2)` panel in :menuselection:`View --> Panels`.
-Having two browser panels can be useful when copying layers between resources that are locationed deep down in different branches of the browser hierarchy.
+Having two browser panels can be useful when copying layers between resources that are located deep down in different branches of the browser hierarchy.

 Resources that can be opened / run from the Browser